ropensci/nodbi/docs/reference/src_mariadb.md

 ## Details

-Uses RSMariaDB as backend; minimum MariaDB 12.3 required. nodbi creates or uses a table with columns `_id` and `json`, created and used by package `nodbi`, applying SQL or JSON functions as per https://mariadb.com/docs/server/reference/sql-functions/special-functions/json-functions
+Uses RSMariaDB as backend; requires MariaDB 12.3 or later. nodbi creates or uses a table with columns `_id` and `json`, created and used by package `nodbi`, applying SQL or JSON functions as per https://mariadb.com/docs/server/reference/sql-functions/special-functions/json-functions